Quiz - Carbohydrates | Carbohydrates

 What are monosaccharides?

-Monosaccharides, also called simple sugars, are the simplest form of sugar and the most basic units of carbohydrates: they are aldehydes (aldoses) or ketones (ketoses) that contain at least 2 additional hydroxy groups
+Monosaccharides, also called simple sugars, are the simplest form of sugar and the most basic units of carbohydrates: they are aldehydes (aldoses) or ketones (ketoses) that contain at least 2 additional hydroxy groups.
+Polysaccharides are polymers of monosaccharides.

 What is the most common configuration of sugars in nature?